Issue No. 37 · Autumn Quarter

 Tack Welds vs. Skip Welds: Stop Arguing About It

 A tack holds position.
 A skip carries load.
-If the print doesn't tell you which you're making, the print is wrong.
-Three paragraphs on why this matters when an inspector shows up.
+If the print doesn't tell you which you're making, the print is wrong — and the shop that lets that print leave the office is, politely, also wrong.
+Six paragraphs on why this matters when a QC inspector shows up with a set of gauges and an opinion.

 7018 Moisture: What 48 Hours in a Pickup Truck Does

-We left a sealed can and an opened can in a work truck through a humid July.
-Then we ran bend tests.
-The opened can failed.
-The sealed can passed.
-Photos and numbers inside.
+We left a sealed can of 7018 and an opened can in the back seat of a work truck through a humid July week in Eau Claire.
+Then we ran guided-bend tests to AWS D1.1 on coupons welded from each.
+The opened can failed — root cracks on three of four coupons.
+The sealed can passed clean.
+Full numbers and bend photos inside.

 Porosity, Plain and Cold

-Reader question: "My MIG welds look like swiss cheese on galvanized.
+Reader question from a structural shop in Duluth: "My short-arc MIG welds look like swiss cheese every time we join galvanized.
 Why?"
-Answer: zinc boils at 907°C. You can't out-amp chemistry.
-Grind the coating back two inches and the problem goes away.
+Answer, short version: zinc boils at 907°C. You cannot out-amp chemistry.
+Grind the coating back two inches either side of the joint and the problem goes away.
+Long version has the spectrograph.

 The Shop Dog, and Other Quality Systems

-Margo is a fourteen-year-old shepherd mix who sleeps under the optical microscope bench.
-She has never once been wrong about whether a sample is going to fail.
-Essay on intuition, experience, and the limits of both.
+Margo is a fourteen-year-old shepherd mix who sleeps under the optical microscope bench next to the compressor vent because it's warm.
+She has, by our informal count, never once been wrong about whether a sample is going to fail a bend test.
+A short essay on intuition, experience, and the limits of both.

 The Quarterly is mailed, not emailed.

-900 copies, four times a year, to the shops and inspectors who asked to be on the list.
+Nine hundred copies, four times a year, to the shops and inspectors who asked to be on the list.
 The list is currently closed.
-When a spot opens we hear about it through the trade.
+When a spot opens — and it does, roughly a dozen a year — we hear about it through the trade.
+A working welder, a fabrication super, or an inspector you already know can put your shop's name forward at the next printing.

 Lab Work